nouiz/jetpack/README.md

 * Once Boot2Docker has been installed, launch it from Spotlight
 * In the terminal window with the title "Boot2Docker for OSX" go to the jetpack directory and start the build process

-to build an individual image, provide it as an arguement to the build.sh script.
-Currently the following individual builds are supported: deeplearning4j, graphlab, h2o, julia, theano, torch7, spark_mllib, vw
+To build an individual image, provide it as an arguement to the build.sh script.
+Currently the following individual builds are supported: deeplearning4j, graphlab, h2o, julia, theano, torch7 & vw

 ```
 ./build.sh julia